-Julie Ann Garber, Esq. is an experienced estate planning attorney turned trust officer dedicated to helping you understand why planning for the possibility of mental incapacity and certain death should be made top priorities in your life.
+Julie Ann Garber, J.D. is an experienced estate planning attorney turned bank trust officer dedicated to helping you understand why planning for the possibility of mental incapacity and certain death should be made top priorities in your life.
 On her GuideSite Julie strives to take the mystery and "legalese" out of estate planning and instead explain it in easy to understand "plain English."
 She also encourages her readers to make a plan now and then review and update the plan frequently because this will save time and money in the future and ultimately prevent family discord.

 - Co-author, Estate Planning Strategies, Collective Wisdom, Proven Techniques (Wealth Builders Press, 2008)